Priya-1543/Social-Media-Network-Functionalities/README.md

 Singly Linked List.

 **Time Complexity -**
-Quick sort has been used to find mutual friends- O(nlogn).
+Quick sort has been used to find mutual friends- O(n^2) for worst case and O(nlogn) for average case.
 To find a member with maximum friends in O(n).
 Adding members in the network in O(1).
 Adding friends of the members in O(n).